 Despite the many technological advances and material improvements, the name Trilam stayed and now encompass various materials made from 2 (bi-laminate) up to 8 (octo-laminate) layers.

 Technically speaking, as describe above, neoprene is a trilaminate material where the middle liner is made of neoprene.
 But to avoid confusion, both technical terms, Neoprene and Trialm, are used to describe the categories of products.

-Revolutionary material invented and developped in the premises of SF Tech, TNT is a trilaminate material using high density neoprene foam as an impermeable layer instead of butyl rubber.
+Revolutionary material invented and developed in the premises of SF Tech, TNT is a trilaminate material using high density neoprene foam as an impermeable layer instead of butyl rubber.

 By combining the heat properties of the neoprene and the reflective layers of Titanium, TNT drysuit feels nearly twice as warm as a corresponding butyl trilaminate drysuit.

 As with our butyl trilaminate, state of the art textiles are used on our TNT.
-The Kevlar outer layer is exactly the same and consist of Kevlar reinforced Nylon and Polyester, whereas the inner layer is made of Nylon.
+The outer layer is exactly the same and consist of DuPont™ Kevlar® reinforced Nylon and Polyester, whereas the inner layer is made of Nylon.